-Woman killed in Los Angeles grocery store standoff shot by police
+Woman killed in Los Angeles grocery store standoff was shot by police

 Suspected of having already shot and wounded his grandmother and a teenage girl elsewhere in the city, Atkins was himself shot in the arm during the gun battle outside Trader Joe’s, police said.

 Corado, pronounced dead at the scene, was initially said by police to have been killed by gunshots from Atkins.
-But an investigation later proved otherwise.
+An investigation later proved otherwise.

 “I’m sorry to report that we’ve now determined through our forensic investigation that one of the officers’ rounds struck Ms. Corado as she was exiting the market and was in close proximity to Atkins,” Moore said.

-After being shot, Corado ran back into the store and collapsed behind the manager’s desk, authorities said.
+She ran back inside and collapsed behind the manager’s desk.

-Atkins, jailed in lieu of $9 million bond, was scheduled to appear in court on Monday, Moore said.
-He was charged with 31 felony counts, including a murder charge stemming from Corado’s death.
+A judge on Tuesday set bail for Atkins at $18.7 million and scheduled his arraignment for Aug.
+14, said Shiara Davila-Morales, a spokeswoman for the Los Angeles County district attorney.
+Atkins was charged with 31 felony counts, including a murder charge stemming from Corado’s death.

 According to police, the chain of events began at the home of Atkins’ grandmother in South Los Angeles, where he is accused of shooting both the 76-year-old woman and a 17-year-old girl.